robinweser/fela/docs/basics/Keyframes.md

 #### Tools
 **[FormidableLabs/react-animations](https://github.com/FormidableLabs/react-animations)**<br>
-CSS animations to be used with CSS in JS solutions
+CSS animations to be used with CSS in JS solutions<br>